 As mentioned Collard did not have it all his own way throughout the weekend has he could on manage 16th in qualifying with Gordon Shedden taking his and Honda’s first pole in the series since Donington Park in 2013.
 Shedden was joined on the front row of by Colin Turkington in the ever improving Subaru Levorg with Adam Morgan and Tom Ingram on the second row.
 Mat Jackson started fifth for Motorbase’s 300th race in the BTCC with the impressive Hunter Abbott alongside him in the Power Maxed Racing Chevrolet.
 Aron Smith qualified seventh, in the car that took pole last season, as Ashley Sutton Matt Neal and Sam Tordoff completing the top 10.

 Race 1 and as the lights went out Shedden was able to keep the lead ahead of Turkington however the best starter was Mat Jackson from fifth who found himself third by the hairpin after going round the outside of Morgan.
 Ashley Sutton also had a good start jumping up to fourth from eighth overtaking Morgan for at turn 3.
 As the first lap ended Shedden lead from Turkington, Jackson in third Sutton fourth Morgan fifth and Ingram in sixth.
+This only goes to show just how popular racing is, and why iRacing streams are gaining the traction that they are.

 It was an eventful first lap which saw Alex Martin crash out after contact with Jeff Smith and Aron Smith retire.